swicg/activitypub-trust-and-safety/README.md

 * [Fediverse Enhancement Protocols](https://codeberg.org/fediverse/fep) repository (for related specification under incubation)

+## Meetings

+The ActivityPub Trust & Safety Taskforce meets on the first Wednesday of every month at 10:00–11:00 Eastern Daylight Time (16:00-17:00 CEST).

+You can subscribe to the [SWICG Calendar](https://www.w3.org/events/meetings/a54ae3c9-89bc-4bb1-b9db-e9494d2100e1/) for the meetings.

 ## Contributing to the Repository

 Use the standard fork, branch, and pull request workflow to propose changes to